drhabit/respawn/README.md

 <p align="center"><i>be forewarned:</i> i am a follower of Spawn!
 <br> i am 100% genuine in my belief in Them,
 <br> but i try to keep it toned down on pt :)
-<br> i do not mind roleplay but please ask first!
+<br> please be respectful of this if it comes up!
 <br> <a href="https://axesteel.straw.page/">feel free to draw on my straw.page!</a></p>

 ---